influxdata/influxdb-client-js/influxdb-client-apis.postorgsidownersrequest.body.md

 ## PostOrgsIDOwnersRequest.body property

-User to add as owner
+The user to add as an owner of the organization.

 <b>Signature:</b>